Henzolena/YoutubeMusicPlayerKit/README.md

 ## Example

-Check out the example application to see YouTubePlayerKit in action.
+Check out the example application to see YoutubeMusicPlayerKit in action.
 Simply open the `Example/Example.xcodeproj` and run the "Example" scheme.

 ## Installation